katerynamaiatska/Data_portfolio/project_3/README.md

-# Goal: Used
+# Goal: Create a dashboard for a product manager with the goal of analyzing revenue from the project, tracking its dynamics, and performing high-level analysis of changes.
 **Project type:** Educational
 **Data:** The dataset used in this project is from a training SQL database and cannot be shared publicly due to access restrictions.
 **Tools:** SQL (PostgreSQL), Tableau
 ## Description
-Create a dashboard for a product manager with the goal of analyzing revenue from the project, tracking its dynamics, and performing high-level analysis of changes.
  The project includes SQL queries for data selection, transformation, and preparation.
 Dashboard for interactive visualization and analysis of metrics

 ## Tasks